Español English

 Fertilize monthly in spring and summer with mineral fertilizer for cacti.

-They are resistant plants to the usual pests and diseases but sensitive to excess humidity.
+Madagascar palm is a resistant plant to the usual pests and diseases but sensitive to excess humidity.

 Images of the succulent plant Pachypodium lamerei or Madagascar palm